Texas gunman warned online he was going to shoot up school

 Associated Press

-UVALDE, Texas (AP) — The governor of Texas says the gunman who killed 19 children and two teachers at an elementary school warned on social media minutes before the attack that he was going to shoot up a school.
+UVALDE, Texas (AP) — The gunman who massacred 19 children and two teachers at an elementary school in Texas had warned on social media minutes before the attack that he had shot his grandmother and going to shoot up a school, the governor said Wednesday.

-Gov. Greg Abbott says 18-year-old Salvador Ramos used an AR-15 in the bloodbath Tuesday at Robb Elementary School in Uvalde.
+Salvador Ramos, 18, used an AR-15-style semi-automatic rifle in the bloodbath Tuesday at Robb Elementary School in Uvalde.
+He had legally bought two such rifles just days before the attack, soon after his 18th birthday, authorities said.

-About 30 minutes beforehand, Ramos made three social media posts.
+About 30 minutes before the bloodbath, Ramos made three social media posts, Gov. Gregg Abbot said.
 According to the governor, Ramos posted that he was going to shoot his grandmother, then that he had shot the woman, and finally that he was going to shoot up an elementary school.

+Abbott said Ramos, a resident of the community about 85 miles (135 kilometers) west of San Antonio, had no known criminal or mental health history.

 Seventeen people were also injured in the attack.

-UVALDE, Texas (AP) — The gunman who massacred 19 children and two teachers at a Texas elementary school legally bought two AR-style rifles just days before attack, soon after his 18th birthday, and seemed to hint online that something was about to happen.
+“Evil swept across Uvalde yesterday.
+Anyone who shoots his grandmother in the face has to have evil in his heart,” Abbott said at a news conference.
+“But it is far more evil for someone to gun down little kids.
+It is intolerable and it is unacceptable for us to have in the state anybody who would kill little kids in our schools.”

+Democrat Beto O’Rourke, who is running against Abbott for governor this year, interrupted the news conference, calling the Republican’s response to the tragedy “predictable.”
+O’Rourke was escorted out while members of the crowd yelled at him, with one man calling him a “sick son of a bitch.”

-As details of the latest mass killing to rock the U.S. emerged Wednesday, grief engulfed the small town of Uvalde, population 16,000.
+As details of the latest mass killing to rock the U.S. emerged, grief engulfed the small town of Uvalde, population 16,000.

 The dead included an outgoing 10-year-old, Eliahna Garcia, who loved to sing, dance and play basketball; a fellow fourth grader, Xavier Javier Lopez, who had been eagerly awaiting a summer of swimming; and a teacher, Eva Mireles, with 17 years’ experience whose husband is an officer with the school district’s police department.